Munzir-Mdn/NetComm/README.md

 ## Author

-Developed and maintained by **Muhammad Munzir** as part of an academic and professional learning portfolio in Network and Cyber Security.
+Developed and maintained by **Muhammad Munzir** as part of an academic and professional portfolio in Network and Cyber Security.